We will begin accepting reservations for Spring 2023 on Thursday, December 1st.

 No Department will be able to unreasonably occupy a space for simple convenience or programs not related to TCU.
 Once any activity space is vacant, it will become available for open recreation and under the supervision of the Campus Recreation and Wellness Promotion staff.
 Reservations by each of the primary Departments will be taken before outside reservations are accepted.
 The Associate Director of Campus Recreation and Wellness Promotion for Operations will determine this date.
 Classes, team practices, meets & matches, sport club events, intramural sport programs and standard open recreation hours are a few examples of what will be scheduled prior to opening the facility for general reservations.
 It is the responsibility of each department to set up, tear down and arrange for Housekeeping after any special event.

 TCU Departments, Student Organizations and outside groups will be scheduled on a first come – first serve basis.
 Fees and charges will be assessed as stated later in this handbook.
 In all cases, the Department of Campus Recreation and Wellness Promotion will strive to meet the needs of the TCU community.
 However, on rare occasion, scheduled events may be moved or canceled based on the priorities of the University Administration.
 Alcoholic beverages are prohibited from sponsored programs or events.

-Group or individual should obtain a Facility Reservation Request from the Department of Campus Recreation and Wellness Promotion or Campus Recreation and Wellness Promotion website.
+Group or individual should complete a Facility Room Reservation Form on the portal.
 All Non-TCU affiliated groups should contact TCU Conference Services office to obtain use of any Department of Campus Recreation and Wellness Promotion facility.

 - Groups or individual should submit the Facility Reservation Request form at least 7 days in advance.